Bath · Bristol · London

 Your CRM is lying about where leads come from

-A paid click arrives with its identifier in the URL.
-The visitor navigates to a second page, and the identifier is gone, because nothing persisted it.
-Consent is handled in a way that blocks measurement entirely rather than respecting the visitor's choice and recording what it is allowed to.
+A lead tagged "direct", "none" or blank rarely means the buyer typed your URL from memory.
+It means the link between the first click and the conversion has snapped.
+The failure is rarely one big break; it is a series of small, plausible ones that compound.
+A paid click arrives with its identifier in the URL, the visitor moves to a second page, and the identifier is gone because nothing persisted it.
+Consent is handled in a way that blocks measurement entirely rather than recording what it is allowed to.
 A visitor hops from one of your own pages to another and the system logs it as a fresh referral from your own website.
 The enquiry form, finally, captures a name and an email and nothing about the journey that led there.

 If the largest channel in your CRM is "direct", that is not a channel.
 It is a measurement failure wearing one.